World Federation of Chiropractic

-The World Federation of Chiropractic (WFC) (La Fédération Mondiale de Chiropratique (FMC); La Federación Mundial de Quiropráctica (FMQ)) is an international consulting body representing chiropractic to the international health care community.
+The World Federation of Chiropractic (WFC) (La Fédération Mondiale de Chiropratique (FMC); La Federación Mundial de Quiropráctica (FMQ)) represents itself as an international consulting body representing chiropractic to the international health care community.

 Background

 In September 1987, at a World Chiropractic Summit convened by the European Chiropractors' Union in London, England, there was agreement that a President's Committee be formed to inquire into, and report upon, the formation of a world federation representing national chiropractic associations.
 The President's Committee reported, and the World Federation of Chiropractic was established in Sydney, Australia on October 2, 1988 at a World Chiropractic Congress organized by the Chiropractors' Association of Australia.
 It was initially conceived by Gary Auerbach of Tucson, Arizona, in consultation with David Chapman-Smith, a barrister practicing in Toronto, Canada.

 The offices of the WFC are under the direction of Brad Beira, who was appointed as Secretary General on 01 July 2025.